kenny-y-dev/health-monitor/README.md

 Simple monitoring tool.

-**Project is not yet stable or at initial release.
+**Project is not feature complete, stable, or at initial release.
 All features subject to change!**